2015 SUSTAINABILITY REPORT

 It is this level of commitment that will be vital to the company during the next few years.
 Not only do we need to prepare for the exit of manufacturing and consolidation of our business, but we also need to manage our daily operations and other key projects.

 It's certainly a challenging time ahead of us, but I am confident that we will continue to achieve our goals and Toyota Australia will emerge as an even stronger company in the future.

 President, Toyota Australia

-Toyota Motor Corporation Australia Limited (Toyota Australia) is a wholly-owned subsidiary of Toyota Motor Corporation (TMC) in Japan.
-We are a leading manufacturer, distributor and exporter of vehicles under the Toyota and Lexus brands.
+Toyota Australia is a leading manufacturer, distributor and exporter of vehicles, operating under the Toyota and Lexus brands.
+We employed 3,982 people, including contractors, as of 31 March 2015.

 * Actual headcount - the definite number of employees, excluding contractors.
 As of 31/3/2014 there were 80 (35 female/ 45 male) contractors working within TMCA.

 ** Full time equivalent - the total of the number of employees on full-time schedules plus the number of employees on part-time schedules converted to a full-time basis, excluding contractors.
 This number may vary slightly due to rounding up or down of numbers.